-The style I learned in my Vancouver school, which they called Deep Flow, is a more free-flowing, energetic, liberating style of massage than one often experiences in a spa.
-Influenced by one teacher’s extensive travels through Central America and surfing the Pacific coast, it has what I can only describe as a West Coast vibe.
+The style I learned in my Vancouver school, which they called Deep Flow, is a more free-flowing energetic style of massage than one often experiences in a spa.
+Influenced by one teacher’s travels through Central America and surfing the Pacific coast, it has what I can only describe as a West Coast vibe.
 It is most similar to another West Coast style of massage developed at Esalen, an oceanside spiritual retreat just south of San Francisco.
-Two of the most influential massage researchers of the 20th century, Ida Rolf and Milton Trager, also taught here.
+Two of the most influential bodywork researchers of the 20th century, Ida Rolf (see my Structural Integration site) and Milton Trager (see my Trager page), also taught here.

-There do not seem to be many articles online explaining Esalen Massage, and esalen.org does not say much, so I’ve compiled four sources below:
+There do not seem to be many articles online explaining Esalen Massage, and esalen.org does not say much, so I’ve compiled a few sources below:

 1. Wikipedia.org defines Esalen: